U Sports men's volleyball: Membership

 The AUS conference had featured three teams following the exit of the Moncton Aigles Bleus in 2006 and featured inter-conference matches with the RSEQ.
 The RSEQ had also been reduced to three teams in 2011 after McGill disbanded their men's program.
 The Memorial Sea-Hawks folded their program after the 2016–17 season, leaving the AUS with one team short of the three-team minimum for a varsity league.
 However, the AUS allowed Dalhousie and UNB to play a transitional season before joining the RSEQ as full members for the 2018–19 season.

 Conversely, the Canada West conference added teams with the UBCO Heat joining in 2011–12, Mount Royal Cougars in 2012–13, and MacEwan Griffins in 2014–15.
 While the Regina Cougars program was cut following the 2017–18 season, the Fraser Valley Cascades volleyball program was granted membership for the 2020–21 season which was deferred to the 2021–22 season.
+Following the return of Simon Fraser University to U Sports, the Red Leafs will start a men's volleyball program that will begin play in the 2027–28 season.

-31 teams competed in the 2024–25 season.
+31 teams competed in the 2025–26 season.